 Within centralized company structures, leadership teams make decisions for the entire organization.
 Often, buy-in from upper-management is necessary to plan, test and implement new initiatives.
 This structure makes a culture of testing harder to implement.

-A/B testing efforts are not effective unless leadership supports the use of test results as the basis for decision making and is willing to adapt based on the results.
+In-store testing efforts are not effective unless leadership supports the use of test results as the basis for decision making and is willing to adapt based on the results.
 No matter what is being tested, the insights will provide additional information to make more confident decisions and lead to successful initiatives across the company, both big and small.
 Without leadership support, the testing results are rarely implemented to full effect and the benefits are rarely realized.

-Before a test can be designed and approved, each A/B test needs a clear objective.
+Each in-store test needs a clear objective.
 A written, detailed hypothesis specifies the current business issue and the results you expect to experience.
 Hypothesis statements can be based on previous test information or current observations and business trends.

 When writing a hypothesis, determine what defines success after the test is complete.
 The act of identifying a clear hypothesis early on can help an A/B tester to “learn about user behavior or boost your income,” says Brenda Savoie of TechWyse.
 Once complete, test results provide insight into changes in business performance and confirm whether your hypothesis was correct or whether additional testing is required.